aimms/documentation/webui/widget-options.rst

 To illustrate the above, here are some examples that show the difference between all usages of the display domain, applied to the same table.
 This table contains two columns and a number of rows containing checkboxes.

-First, here's the table, with the display domain not specified at all (i.e. the default behaviour) *and* the table containing only 0 values:
+First, here's the table, with the display domain not specified at all (i.e. the default behavior) *and* the table containing only 0 values:

 .. image:: images/tableonlyzeroesnodd.jpg
     :align: center